10U Winner: Brianna Stewart

-Raleigh Tennis Association is hosting Essay Contest.
+Raleigh Tennis Association is hosting an NJTL Essay Contest.
 The contest is open to all 10U, 14U and 18U players living in the Raleigh area.
-All entries submitted for the local contest will be forwarded to the USTA Foundation for national judging.
-National essay winners will be guests at the 2017 Kids’ Day at the US Open on Aug.
-26.
+All entries submitted for the local contest will be forwarded to the USTA Foundation for national judging as well.
+National essay winners will be guests at the 2018 Kids’ Day at the US Open..

 The National Junior Tennis and Learning (NJTL) network is a nationwide network of community tennis organizations seeking to develop the character of young people through tennis and education.
 NJTLs are unique because they offer a variety of on-court programming and also educational and life skill components designed to enhance a child’s overall development.